Tooth Pain? We’re Here to Help

 • Dental Abscess

 An abscess forms when infection builds up in or around a tooth.
 It often causes severe, throbbing pain, swelling, a bad taste in the mouth, or fever.
-It typically signals the need for urgent care.
+It may require urgent dental assessment.

 • Cracked Tooth